michael-hartmann/caps/docs/manual/manual.rst

 ``https://github.com/michael-hartmann/caps/releases``.

 The CaPS library and the programs are written in C and C++ using LAPACK and MPI.
-In order to compile the source code, you need a C and C++ compiler, the development files for LAPACK and MPI, and the build tools make and cmake.
-You can install all dependencies with:
+The requirements to compile the source code are

+ * a C and C++ compiler,
+ * the development files for LAPACK and MPI,
+ * the build tools make and cmake.

+These dependencies can be installed with:

 .. code-block:: console